1401 Charlestown Road

 Once the name change was approved by the board, through input from key leadership throughout the campus, the college began developing detailed plans for implementing the change and notifying appropriate parties.
 Click the button to the right to read a conversation with Dr. Don Meyer about the new name, same mission.

-Notifications to accrediting and government agencies, colleges and universities, local community leaders, vendors, and many others are underway.
-You will begin to see our new logo, seal and athletic mascot used in various publications and promotional items this fall.
+Notifications to accrediting and government agencies, colleges and universities, local community leaders, vendors, and many others have been sent, and our new logo, seal and athletic mascot are being now used in publications and promotional items this fall.

 The name change more aptly reflects the range of academic programs available to Valley Forge graduates and to current students.
 Also, many business people are not familiar with collegiate rankings and may be more receptive to job candidates – our alumni – whose resumes state “University of Valley Forge.”
 Entrance into graduate programs should also be facilitated.
 In addition, recognizing that we exist in a global economy, being a university clarifies Valley Forge’s higher education status among international students.
 The word “college” often refers to pre-university programs and not higher education in some international environments.
 Finally, students working overseas may find that the name eases their ability to work and minister in some countries.